 Due to recent changes to the DMS-5 (diagnostic manuals), Autism is now part of the Pervasive Developmental Disorders classification.
-This includes Prevasive Developmental Disorder-not otherwise specified, Heller’s Syndrome and Asperger Syndrome.
+This includes Pervasive Developmental Disorder-not otherwise specified, Childhood disintegrative disorder (CDD) and Asperger Syndrome.
 However, due to continual research, Asperger Syndrome may also soon be removed from the Spectrum list and become a condition on its own.
-Another condition with similar traits is Landau-Kleffner syndrome (LKS) and Sensory processing disorder (SPD; also known as sensory integration dysfunction), Rett Syndrome, Fragile X Syndrome, Williams Syndrome and Prader-Willi Syndrome, There is also a condition called PANS/PANDA cause by the Strep virus that causes similar behaviours as those normally prescribed to people on the Spectrum.
+Another condition with similar traits is Landau-Kleffner syndrome (LKS) and Sensory processing disorder (SPD; also known as sensory integration dysfunction), Rett Syndrome, Fragile X Syndrome, Williams Syndrome and Prader-Willi Syndrome, There is also a condition called PANS/PANDA caused by the Strep virus that causes similar behaviours as those normally prescribed to people on the Spectrum.

 Areas of Influence

 Autistic people are affected in 3 ways: Language, Social and Behaviour.
 It is also important to add areas of Senses and Health.